“Be who you want to be. Don’t let anyone else influence that.” -Jane Holiday

 Put your phone away.

 You keep going and on the third floor is a mosaic of a saint holding the cross on his left, but not just any cross—the special cross, the orthodox Christian cross.
-You do some research and Wikipedia says that the bottom bar is slightly tilted, leaning down on the left side of the bar to represent Jesus’ left side—the side of the unrepentant thief.
+You do some research, and Wikipedia says that the bottom bar is slightly tilted, leaning down on the left side of the bar to represent Jesus’ left side—the side of the unrepentant thief.

 But you saw something more.
 It is the shape of a sword piercing heaven.
 You believe God is currently in hell— the original sovereign, irreplaceable, unduplicable, and singular God is now with both Judas and the unrepentant thief, forming a bridge from hell to heaven so that the prophecy of things to come—Jesus’ second coming will reveal the ultimate way of conquering death itself (Romans 5:21).
 Above Jesus’ heart is the top bar that represents the handle of the sword piercing down towards hell, effectively killing the serpent, or conquering death itself.
 God’s ways are much greater, much more mysterious, and He reveals in pieces, strategically, through the Holy Spirit, to all those who tunes their own hearts to the same frequency of His Goodness will find a piece of the task one can carry towards the masterplan from the master creator.

 You think of Islam, the moon with the star, and think perhaps Mohammad was the reincarnation of God in the flesh, but the God who does horrible things, and breaks all the rules, His own rules, to prove that the rules are not what makes and breaks anymore—rather, it is a jihad in hell itself that is being fought inside hell.
 Hell is raging and being divided currently.
 There is an inner rebellion within Hell—shadows are being integrated currently…yes, in real time.
-And you think of souls of Hitler to Michael Jackson perhaps all strategically placed in parts of certain realms to fulfill the Captain EOS playbook, the Star Wars Playbook, where Luke plants the seeds of hope in Darth Vader and destroys the Death Star from within and Captain EOS brings in music within the robotic movements to liquidate the structure of laws, so that the disassociated Shadow Eve can remember her original purpose once again…she is currently the ultimate shape shifter and mastered all dualities, she is Guan Yin Pusa, she is Kali, she is Baphomet, she is Alice lost in wonderland…she is my shadow, the toxic feminine, the negative feminine, she is Lucifer’s mirror…and she is integrating the shadow as I type away, she is learning Lucifer’s shadow through pure compassion, and God is with her now.
+And you think of souls from Hitler to Michael Jackson perhaps all strategically placed in parts of certain realms to fulfill the Captain EOS playbook, the Star Wars Playbook, where Luke plants the seeds of hope in Darth Vader and destroys the Death Star from within and Captain EOS brings in music within the robotic movements to liquidate the structure of laws, so that the disassociated Shadow Eve can remember her original purpose once again… she is currently the ultimate shape shifter and has mastered all dualities, she is Guan Yin Pusa, she is Kali, she is Baphomet, she is Alice lost in wonderland…she is my shadow, the toxic feminine, the negative feminine, she is Lucifer’s mirror…and she is integrating the shadow as I type away, she is learning Lucifer’s shadow through pure compassion, and God is with her now.
 That’s how you see the sword pointing upward.

 “You see that light signaling in the sky?”
 Esquire points upward.
 You look.
 Beneath where the moon shines, there is a hill with a mansion with Hollywood searchlights and it is shining its lights to the night sky, as if they were showing a premiere, or perhaps it is an SOS, or perhaps both.